William C. Hearon, P.A.

 - The Florida Bar, 1978-present; Member of Alternative Dispute Resolution Section

 - Certified Mediator, U.S. District Court Southern District of Florida, 1993-present

 - Certified Circuit Court Mediator, State of Florida, 1991 -present

 - Certified Mediator, 11th Judicial Circuit, Dade County, Florida, 1990

 - American Arbitration Association Roster of Mediators, 2019 –

 - Approved Mediator, Florida Department of Business Regulation, Division of Florida Land Sales, Condominiums and Mobile Homes, 1990-present

 - American Bar Association, 1981-2003; 2008-2012

-- Ad Hoc Committee on Attorney Admissions, Peer Review, and Attorney Grievance, United States District Court, Southern District of Florida, Member, November 2013 – present
+- Ad Hoc Committee on Attorney Admissions, Peer Review, and Attorney Grievance, United States District Court, Southern District of Florida, Member, November 2013 – March 2022; Chair April 2022 – present

-- Ad Hoc Committee on Rules and Procedures, United States District Court, Southern District of Florida, Member, November 2013-present
+- Ad Hoc Committee on Rules and Procedures, United States District Court, Southern District of Florida, Member, November 2013 – November 2022

-- Ad Hoc Advisory Committee on Court Annexed Mediation, United States District Court, Southern District of Florida, Chairman August 2007-January 2013
+- Ad Hoc Advisory Committee on Court Annexed Mediation, United States District Court, Southern District of Florida, Chair August 2007-January 2013

 - Straus Institute for Dispute Resolution, Pepperdine University School of Law, Preventing Bad Settlement Decisions and Impasse, June 2017